monkin77/LPOO-Terrarius/docs/README.md

 #### Problem in context

 Each element, hero, enemy or block, can be visually represented by a "matrix" of characters.
-A good way to store the visual representation of these elements is through files, however if we have 2 Blocks from the sam class even though we want them to look the same loading the files multiple times would be wasteful.
+A good way to store the visual representation of these elements is through files.
+However if we have 2 Blocks from the same class, even though we want them to look the same, loading the files multiple times would be wasteful.

 #### The Pattern